JingjingLiang99/JingjingLiang99.github.io/_posts/02-Renting.md

 ---
 <h2 id="Overview" style="color:black">Overview</h2>

-Can text mining apartment descriptions give insight to what renters are caring about their renting choice?
+Can Text Mining Apartment Descriptions Reveal Renters' Priorities?

-In the real-estate industry, listing page of the apartment is what customers first see.
-How good it looks digitally and how attractive it reads has been a prominent role in a customer's decision.
-Real-estate businesses are looking to listing page elements to understand their customers' desires and experiences to identify their areas of opportunities.
+In the real estate industry, an apartment's listing page is often the first impression a potential renter gets.
+The digital appeal and the attractiveness of the listing play a significant role in a customer's decision-making process.
+Real estate businesses are increasingly focusing on the elements of listing pages to better understand their customers' desires and experiences, aiming to identify opportunities for improvement.

-The dataset contains 50k inquiry of a real-estate agency.
-Each listing has information on the number of bathrooms and bedrooms, apartment description, amenities and photo URL.
-It has the inquirer's information such as gender, number of times they have followed up, and their expected price.
-And finally we can see if the deal has been made.
+The dataset in question contains 50,000 inquiries from a real estate agency.
+Each listing includes details such as the number of bathrooms and bedrooms, a description of the apartment, available amenities, and a photo URL.
+Additionally, it provides information about the inquirer, including their gender, the number of follow-ups, their expected price, and whether a deal was ultimately made.

 <h2 id="Outline" style="color:black">Outline</h2>